 3. Purchasing land at Sovereign Hills

-Once you commit to purchase a block of land at Sovereign Hills, this is when you are required to fill out an Expression of Interest form and pay a $5,000 holding deposit.
+Once you are allocated a particular block of land at Sovereign Hills, this is when you are required to fill out an Expression of Interest form and pay a $5,000 deposit.

 4. Contract is issued